 Information regarding charges and reservations can be secured through the Residence Life and Housing Office.

-In order to effectively communicate with all members of the College community, the College requires students to register a current local address, local phone number and check their assigned Cortland email on a frequent and consistent basis.
+In order to effectively communicate with all members of the SUNY Cortland community, the university requires students to register a current local address and local phone number and check their assigned Cortland email on a frequent and consistent basis.
 This information is required in order for students to complete any registration functions.
 Any changes in local directory information must be submitted within two weeks.
-Directory changes may be submitted directly to Student Registration and Records Services or online through myRedDragon.
+Local directory changes may be submitted directly to Student Registration and Records Services or online through myRedDragon.

-Fraternity and sorority colonies/chapters of a national or local organization will be held responsible for positive contributions to the primary educational mission of the College, and therefore, are under an obligation to encourage the most complete personal development of their members, intellectually and socially.
+Fraternity and sorority colonies/chapters of a national or local organization will be held responsible for positive contributions to SUNY Cortland's primary educational mission, and therefore, are under an obligation to encourage the most complete personal development of their members, intellectually and socially.

 Effective May 1, 1988, only nationally affiliated sororities/fraternities may colonize at SUNY Cortland.
 Recognition information, procedures and guidance can be obtained through the Campus Activities and Corey Union Office.
 The vice president for student affairs has the right to revoke university recognition if the fraternity or sorority fails to comply with any of the recognition guidelines.

-No non-transfer student shall rush for a Greek social organization until that student has earned at least 12 credit hours at Cortland, and earned a grade point average of 2.0 or better, with this verification to occur by the Student Affairs Office after Greek organizations have submitted lists of proposed members to the Campus Activities and Corey Union Office.
+No non-transfer student shall be eligible to join a recognized Greek fraternity or sorority until that student has earned at least 12 credit hours at Cortland, and earned a cumulative grade point average of 2.0 or better.
+Verification is to be done by the Campus Activities and Corey Union Office.
 SUNY Cortland will honor any higher cumulative grade point average requirement that a recognized fraternal organization may have as a requirement for membership consideration.
-Any recognized Greek organization failing to comply with the above stipulation shall be suspended for a minimum of one year, and any Greek organization failing to submit full required information on this matter shall also be suspended for one year.
+Any recognized Greek organization failing to comply with the above stipulation shall be suspended for a minimum of one year, and any recognized Greek organization failing to submit full required information on this matter shall also be suspended for one year.

 SUNY Cortland students are prohibited from joining or affiliating with any groups that have been permanently banned by the university.
 This also applies to any underground group.
-For this purpose, affiliation is defined as joining, rushing, pledging or being involved in any activity that would normally be associated with being a member of an organization.
-In addition, residing in facilities that are owned or controlled by these organizations is considered affiliation.
-This policy is effective May 3, 2000, meaning that any students who were affiliated with groups banned by the College prior to that date will not be considered in violation of this policy.
+For this purpose, affiliation is defined as joining, rushing, pledging or being involved in any activity that would normally be associated with being a member of the group.
+In addition, residing in facilities that are owned or controlled by these groups is considered affiliation.
+This policy is effective May 3, 2000, meaning that any students who were affiliated with groups banned by SUNY Cortland prior to that date will not be considered in violation of this policy.